-Typebar typewriters: This family of typewriters started with IBM’s acquisition of Electromatic.
+Typebar typewriters: This family of typewriters started with IBM’s acquisition of Electromatic in 1933.
 A subset of this family are Executive models, that feature proportional spacing and carbon ribbon.

 IBM Selectric: Machines in this family introduced in 1961 are the best known and feature the famous “golf ball” single type element.